gregorbj/Archive-VisionEval/api/model_system_design.md

 The software framework provides all of the functionality for managing a model run.
 This includes:
 - Checking module specifications for consistency with standards;
 - Checking input files for compliance with module specifications;
-- Processing input files to load the data into the datastore;
+- Processing input files to load the input data into the datastore;
-- Checking data dependencies (i.e. modules will have the data they need when they call for it);
+- Simulating the data transactions in a model run to check whether the datastore will contains the data each module needs when the module needs it;
 - Loading module packages;
-- "Running" modules in accordance with the "run_model.R" script;
+- 'Running' modules in accordance with the 'run_model.R' script;
 - Fetching from the datastore, data that is required by a module;
 - Saving to the datastore, data that a module produces and specifies is to be saved; and,
 - Converting measurement units and currency years when necessary.

 When the software framework "runs" a module it does several things.
-First, it loads the module data specifications and the main module function which performs the submodel calculations.
-Then it loads any scenario input file data that the module specifies into the datastore.
-After that, it checks and loads all the data from the datastore that the module specifies.
-It puts this data into an input list and then it calls the main module function with this input list as the argument to the function call.
-The return value of the function call is assigned to an output list.
-After the module function has completed execution, the framework software writes the data in the output list to the datastore according to the module specifications.
+First, it reads the module data specifications and the main module function which performs the submodel calculations.
+Then it reads in all the datasets from the datastore that the module specifies.
+It also reads in the contents of the model state file.
+It puts these datasets into an input list and then it calls the main module function with this input list as the argument to the function call.
+This list, which by convention is called 'L', contains 4 components: Global, Year, BaseYear, and G. The Global, Year, and BaseYear components contain lists which are composed of table components which are in turn composed of dataset components.
+The Global component relates to the 'global' group in the datastore.
+The Year component relates to the the group in the datastore for the model run year.
+For example, if the model run year is 2040, the Year component will contain data that is read from the '2040' group in the datastore.
+The BaseYear component relates to the group in the datastore which represents the base year for the model.
+For example if the model base year is 2010, the BaseYear component will contain data that is read from the '2010' group in the datastore.
+The list contains a BaseYear component as well as a Year component because modules may need to compute changes in a dataset between the base year and the model run year.
+Each of these components will contain a component for each table in the the module requests data from.
+The table component is also a list which then contains components for all the requested datasets.
+For example, if a module needs the household income ('Income') and household size ('HhSize') datasets from the 'Household' table in the model run year (e.g. 2040), the Year component of 'L' will contain a 'Household' component which will contain an 'Income' component and a 'HhSize' component.

+The 'G' component of 'L' contains the model state list which contains all the information described in Section 6.6.

+When the module executes, it return a list containing all of the information that the module specifies is to be written to the datastore.
+By convention, this list is called 'R'.
+This list also has Global, Year, and BaseYear components which are structured in the same way that 'L' is structured.
+The table and dataset components of the list also include some attributes (metadata) which are described in Section 8.

 ### 8. Modules
-All modules are made available in the form of R packages that meet framework specifications.
+All modules are made available in the form of standard R packages that meet framework specifications.
 A package may contain more than one module.
 The package organization follows the standard organization of R packages.
 The structure is shown in the following diagram.
 The components are described below in the order that they are presented in the diagram.
+The file names are examples.

 ```
-my_package
+VESimHouseholds
 |   DESCRIPTION
 |   NAMESPACE
+|   LICENSE
 |
 |
 |____R
+|    |   CreateHouseholds.R
-|    |   MyGoodModule.R
+|    |   PredictWorkers.R
-|    |   MyEvenBetterModule.R
+|    |   CreateEstimationDatasets.R
 |    |   ...
 |
 |
 |____inst
+|    |    NOTICE
 |    |____extdata
-|         |   parameter_input_data_1.csv
+|         |   pums_households.csv
-|         |   parameter_input_data_1.txt
+|         |   pums_households.txt
-|         |   parameter_input_data_2.csv
+|         |   pums_persons.csv
-|         |   parameter_input_data_2.txt
+|         |   pums_persons.txt
 |         |   ...
 |
 |